 Other BAMS-D aircraft have flown operational missions in the Middle East.
 BAMS-D surpassed 10,000 flight hours April 1, 2013.

 Triton was expected to be operational in 2015 with a total of 68 aircraft to be procured.
 However, in April 2013, the Navy announced that production has shifted from FY14 to FY15 due to additional testing requirements and technical issues related to the aircraft's double-tail rudder and software integration for maritime sensors.
+Triton's operational assessment will begin in September 2015.

 The Navy is building a mission-control complex for all BAMs operations at Jacksonville Naval Air Station, Florida.